SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 I welcome Inclusion Bases, but I have seen similar initiatives become "holding pens" when mainstream classrooms remain unadapted.
 Ofsted's 2024 Annual Report raised concerns about the rise of part-time timetables and internal exclusion spaces that removed learners from learning rather than supporting their access to it.
 We cannot repeat that pattern.

-The critical success factor is whether the Base functions as a bridge back to the classroom or a permanent alternative to it.
-Special Needs Jungle's analysis of these reforms rightly asks whether schools will receive sufficient training alongside the physical space.
+The main success factor is whether the Base functions as a bridge back to the classroom or a permanent alternative to it.
+Special Needs Jungle's analysis of these reforms asks whether schools will receive enough training alongside the physical space.
 A room with beanbags is not an Inclusion Base.
-A room with a trained HLTA running structured regulation sessions, with clear re-entry protocols and teacher liaison time built in, is.
+A trained HLTA running structured regulation sessions, with clear re-entry protocols and teacher liaison time, is closer to the intended model.

 What to do now: Walk your school building this week.
 Identify the space that could become your Inclusion Base.
 Then write a one-page proposal showing your SLT how it would function differently from a withdrawal room, with clear entry and exit criteria for learners.